Compute

 Configure the ECSs as follows:

-• Name: Set it as needed.
+• ECS Name: Set it as needed.
 In this example, the ECSs are named ECS-source, ECS-target, ECS-test-A, and ECS-test-B.

-• ECS type: In this example, the type of ECS-source is General computing-plus c7t.
+• ECS Type: In this example, the type of ECS-source is General computing-plus c7t.
 Currently, only network interfaces of ECSs of certain types can be used as mirror sources.
 For details, see Notes and Constraints.
 There are no constraints on the type of other ECSs.

 • Image: Set it as needed.
 In this example, public image Huawei Cloud EulerOS 2.0 Standard 64 bit is used.

-• System disk: In this example, a general purpose SSD disk of 40 GiB is used.
+• System Disk: In this example, a general-purpose SSD disk of 40 GiB is used.

-• Data disk: Set it as needed.
+• Data Disk: Set it as needed.
 In this example, no data disk is used.

 • Network